tambetm/simple_dqn/README.md

  * `profile_test.sh` - runs Pong game 1000 steps in testing mode.
 This is for figuring out bottlenecks in prediction code.
 Exploration is disabled by setting exploration rate to 0.
  * `profile_random.sh` - runs Pong game 1000 steps with random actions.
 This is for measuring performance of ALE interface, network is not used at all.

+### Known differences

+ * Full action set is used by default, DeepMind uses minimal action set.
+Use `--minimal_action_set` option to force this manually.
+ * Repeat action probability is set to ALE default 0.25.
+DeepMind used older ALE, where it was effectively 0.
+Use `--repeat_action_probability 0` to force this manually.
+ * Testing experiences are stored in replay memory.
+I initially tought it was harmless and made code simpler, but on a second thought it may affect the replay memory distribution in unexpected ways and it's just not correct to see test data during training.
+ * DeepMind considers loss of life as episode end, but only during training.

+These are currently in TODO list.

 ## Credits

 This wouldn't have happened without inspiration and preceding work from my fellow PhD students [Kristjan Korjus](https://github.com/kristjankorjus), [Ardi Tampuu](https://github.com/RDTm), [Ilya Kuzovkin](https://github.com/kuz) and [Taivo Pungas](https://github.com/taivop) from [Computational Neuroscience lab](http://neuro.cs.ut.ee/) run by Raul Vicente in [University of Tartu](http://www.ut.ee/en), [Estonia](https://e-estonia.com/).
 Also I would like to thank [Nathan Sprague](https://github.com/spragunr) and other nice folks at [Deep Q-Learning list](https://groups.google.com/forum/#!forum/deep-q-learning).